 Hsin-Yin (Cindy) Min, is a native of Taipei, Taiwan.
 Miss Min started to play the violin at age of seven, and was awarded the 1st prize in the Taipei City Violin Competition in Youth Division 1993.
-Miss Min received Bachelor of Music in Violin Performance from Taipei Municipal University of Education, and was a regular performing violinist of several television broadcast shows.
+Miss Min received a Bachelor of Music in Violin Performance from the Taipei Municipal University of Education and was a regular performing violinist of several television broadcast shows.
 In 2007, Hsin-Yin was awarded scholarships to attend the Boston Conservatory where she received her Master's Degree in Violin Performance to study with Professor Lynn Chang.
-Miss Min was offered fellowships to study with Professor Young-Nam Kim at University of Minnesota for Doctoral of Musical Arts in Violin Performance in 2011.
-Hsin-Yin has been a regular substitute musician to perform with Boston Civic Symphony, Quad Cities Symphony orchestra, Duluth Superior Symphony orchestra, and Minnesota Orchestra.
-Hsin-Yin is currently the principal second violin of Southwest Minnesota Orchestra and the violin instructor of Yinghua Academy Conservatory of Music.
+Miss Min was offered fellowships to study with Professor Young-Nam Kim at the University of Minnesota for Doctoral of Musical Arts in Violin Performance in 2011.
+Hsin-Yin has been a regular substitute musician to perform with the Boston Civic Symphony, Quad Cities Symphony Orchestra, Duluth Superior Symphony Orchestra, and Minnesota Orchestra.
+Hsin-Yin is currently the principal second violin of the Southwest Minnesota Orchestra and the violin instructor of Yinghua Academy Conservatory of Music.

 Te-Chiang (Bacco) Liu, is a native of Taiwan.
 Mr. Liu started the violin at age of six, and was awarded the top prize at the Taiwan National Violin Competition in the Youth Division in 1996.
 Mr. Liu was accepted by the Queensland Conservatorium in Australia to study with renowned Australian Teacher, Carmel Kaine and won all Violin Prizes for two consecutive years.
 Te-Chiang received a Bachelor of Music in Violin Performance with Honor from Shih-Chien University, and was selected to be the Concertmaster for the National Defense Symphony Orchestra where he performed several state banquets for the President of Taiwan.
 Te-Chiang was offered full scholarships to attend the Boston Conservatory where he received a Masters Degree to study with Professor Lynn Chang in Violin Performance in 2009.
 Te-Chiang has been the Concertmaster at numerous orchestra and chamber concerts at the Boston Conservatory and has participated in a collaborative performance with renowned artist Yo-Yo Ma and Lynn Chang, where he was selected to lead the Hememway String Chamber Ensemble in 2009.

-Mr. Liu came to University of Minnesota for Doctoral of Music Arts degree to study with Professor Young-Nam Kim with full scholarships.
-Te-Chiang has been a soloist with various orchestras in Taiwan a, Australia and United States.
+Mr. Liu came to the University of Minnesota for a Doctoral of Music Arts degree and to study with Professor Young-Nam Kim with a full scholarship.
+Te-Chiang has been a soloist with various orchestras in Taiwan, Australia and the United States.
 He was also invited to perform in Japan, Singapore, Malaysia, Germany and U.S throughout the years.
 In addition, Te-Chiang has been an enthusiastic orchestral musician.
 He was invited to attend Tanglewood Music Festival in 2009 to work closely and perform with the Boston Symphony Orchestra.
 Te-Chiang is currently the Concertmaster of the Kenwood Symphony Orchestra, Southwest Minnesota Symphony, and also a substitute musician for both Saint Paul Chamber Orchestra and Minnesota Orchestra.
-He also teaches as the Violin/Viola Faculty at Macphail Center for Music and, Southwest Minnesota State University.
+He also teaches as a member of the Violin/Viola Faculty at MacPhail Center for Music and Southwest Minnesota State University.

 In addition to maintaining her twenty-year relationship with the Eden Prairie String Academy through teaching and performing, Kelsey has developed a private violin and viola teaching studio through the Schmitt Music company in Woodbury, MN.
 She is a full-time member of the South Dakota Symphony Orchestra, and performs with the Duluth Superior Symphony Orchestra and the Lacrosse Symphony Orchestra.
 As the newest member of the Meadowlark String Quartet, she is excited to bring a fresh and new perspective to the violist chair.

-In addition to teaching out of her home studio in South Minneapolis, Lindsay is also the Adjunct Cello Professor at Southwest Minnesota State University.
-She loves teaching students with a wide range of ages and backgrounds because she is amazed by the diversity of how each person learns, is motivated, and inspired by music.
+In addition, Lindsay teaches at the University of Minnesota Morris, and is the Executive Director and Cello Faculty for the Saint Mary’s University String Festival.
+She also teaches a full private studio from her home in South Minneapolis.
+Lindsay loves teaching students with a wide range of ages and backgrounds because she is amazed by the diversity of how each person learns and is inspired by music.